Plant Grafting | Long-distance Communication | Sustainable Agriculture

 His undergraduate research focused on elucidating the symbiotic relationship between angiosperms and pink-pigmented facultative methylotrophic (PPFM) bacteria.

-Outside of the lab, Arielle enjoys hiking, botanizing, playing musical instruments, and reading.
+Outside of the lab, Elise enjoys kayaking, hiking, and hanging out with her cute dogs.

 Post-Doctoral Researcher